FloresHernR0032/WHSTechNotes/journal.md

 To pass the grade level
 Who is someone you can talk to when you’re feeling overwhelmed?
 Why do you trust them?
 My parents.
+# April 07, 2025
+How do you think AI can help youThrough adaptive learning technologies, artificial intelligence can analyze a student's strengths, weaknesses, learning pace and preferences. study, prepare, or stay organized for tests like the STAAR?
+What would be the most useful feature of an AI tutor for you personally?
+Be honest—do you think you’d use it?
+Why or why not?